Understanding Junmai, Ginjo, and Daiginjo

 Eight Categories, But You Only Need Four

-Technically, there are eight “tokutei meishoshu” (special designation sake) categories.
-But honestly, you don’t need to memorize them all at once.
+Still, you don’t have to memorize all eight from the start.
 Master these four and you’ll handle most situations:

 Junmai-shu is the foundation—sake made purely from rice.
 With no polishing ratio requirement, you’ll find enormous variety between breweries.
 It’s versatile, enjoyable warm or cold.